 Start and end grid reference: SK 24984

-This beautiful circular walk is a real treat, taking you through stunning ancient woodland and then onto wild open moorland for breathtaking views – all in less than 5 miles.
-The walk starts in Padley Gorge, a beautiful mixed woodland, and traces the course of Burbage Brook as it tumbles over rocks and beneath pretty footbridges.
+This train station walk starts in Padley Gorge, a beautiful mixed woodland, and traces the course of Burbage Brook as it tumbles over rocks and beneath pretty footbridges.
 From there, the route heads out over Hathersage Moor, around Over Owler Tor and over Millstone Edge to Surprise View, with quite possibly the best views in the whole of the Hope Valley, before returning to the start point.

 This is a walk of only 4.5 miles.
 There are no terribly steep ascents, considering the views on offer, but the terrain is uneven in places, particularly through Padley Gorge and over Hathersage Moor.
 There are no stiles, although there are kissing gates.
 The walk starts and ends close to Grindleford Station Café, which is legendary for its huge portions of honest food and pints of tea, but there are no other refreshments en route.
 Allow 3-4 hours to complete this walk at a moderate pace, allowing for rest stops to take in the views.
 The route starts and ends at Grindleford train station (S33 2JA, SK 24984), so it’s easily accessible by public transport.